Noah-mh/pdf-reader/README.md

 - Extracts merchant name and location
 - Preserves card number information
 - Captures transaction date
+- Categorizes based on merchant information

 ### PAYNOW/FAST Transfers

 - Captures recipient name (TO: field)
 - Preserves transfer numbers
 - Extracts reference information
+- Categorizes based on recipient details

 ### GIRO and Salary Transactions

 - Extracts company name information
 - Preserves payment details and references
 - Formats information in a clear, readable structure
+- Categorizes based on company name and payment details

 ### Other Transactions

 - Preserves sender information (FROM: field)
 - Captures any reference numbers
 - Maintains other transaction-specific details
+- Assigns appropriate categories based on available information

 ## Customization

 If you're using a different bank's statement format, you may need to customize these functions to match your specific format.
 The script includes an alternative parser (`processStatementDataAlternative`) that can be modified for other bank statement formats.

+You can also customize the categorization logic in the `cleanupDescription` function to match your specific needs and add additional categories.

 ## Troubleshooting